muralivnv/cpp-pyplot/README.md

 The macro `_p` captures variable name and expands into ("variable_name", variable) pair.

+**Note**: Every container that is passed to python for plotting will be converted into an numpy array.
+This means fancy array slicing and array manipulations is possible.
+Just treat data as if it is originated in python with numpy.

 ## ToDo
 * ### Support for Raw-String literals
 By adding raw string literal support it is easy to write plotting commands in the following manner.